Merimbula - Tura Beach

 Merimbula - Tura Beach shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-Educational qualifications in Merimbula-Tura Beach show that 23.2% of residents aged 15 and over have university degrees, compared to 32.2% in New South Wales.
-The most common qualification is a bachelor's degree, held by 15.6% of residents, followed by postgraduate qualifications (4.1%) and graduate diplomas (3.5%).
-Vocational credentials are also prevalent, with 40.3% of residents aged 15 and over holding such qualifications, including advanced diplomas (11.3%) and certificates (29.0%).
-Currently, 22.1% of the population is engaged in formal education, with 8.2% in primary, 6.9% in secondary, and 2.1% in tertiary education.
+Merimbula-Tura Beach has a university degree holder rate of 23.2% among residents aged 15 and above, compared to NSW's 32.2%.
+Bachelor degrees are the most common at 15.6%, followed by postgraduate qualifications (4.1%) and graduate diplomas (3.5%).
+Vocational credentials are held by 40.3% of residents aged 15 and above, with advanced diplomas at 11.3% and certificates at 29.0%.
+A total of 22.1% of the population is actively pursuing formal education, including 8.2% in primary, 6.9% in secondary, and 2.1% in tertiary education.

-The four schools in Merimbula-Tura Beach have a combined enrollment of 1,419 students, operating under typical Australian school conditions (ICSEA: 992), offering balanced educational opportunities.
+The four schools in Merimbula-Tura Beach have a combined enrollment of 1,419 students, with typical Australian school conditions (ICSEA: 992) indicating balanced educational opportunities.
 These schools include two primary, one secondary, and one K-12 institution.

 Frequently Asked Questions - Education